zmievsa/cadwyn/docs/reference.md

 #### VersionChange.\_\_name\_\_

 The name of the version change, `RemoveTaxIDEndpoints`, describes what breaking change has happened.
 It must be a verb and it is the best resource for your new developers to quickly understand what happened between the versions.
 Do not be shy to use really long names -- it is better to have a long name than to create a misunderstanding.
 Avoid generic names such as `RefactorUserFields`.
-Better have an ugly name such as `RenameCreationDatetimeAndUpdateDatetimeInfoCreatedAtAndUpdatedAt` then to have a generic name such as `RefactorFields`.
+Better have an ugly name such as `RenameCreationDatetimeAndUpdateDatetimeToCreatedAtAndUpdatedAt` then to have a generic name such as `RefactorFields`.
 Because after just a few of such version changes, your versioning structure can become completely unreadable:

 ```python
 versions = VersionBundle(